If you’ve ever considered taking a cruise you may be wondering how long a cruise ship could stay at sea for without needing to refuel.

 Rather unsurprisingly, bigger cruise ships need to use more fuel!
-Larger cruise ships do however have the capacity to hold more fuel so this doesn’t mean that bigger ships can’t stay as sea for as long as smaller ships.
+Larger cruise ships do however have the capacity to hold more fuel so this doesn’t mean that bigger ships can’t stay at sea for as long as smaller ships.

-Even within the same cruise line there can be big differences, the Norwegian Spirit is one of the oldest ships for Norwegian Cruise Line and she is far less fuel efficient than the newer Norwegian cruise ships.
+Even within the same cruise line, there can be big differences.
+The Norwegian Spirit is one of the oldest ships for Norwegian Cruise Line and she is far less fuel efficient than the newer Norwegian cruise ships like Prima and Viva.

-Generally speaking, the faster a cruise ship sails the most fuel it has to use to do that.
+Generally speaking, the faster a cruise ship sails the more fuel it has to use to do that.
 If a cruise ship is travelling fast to avoid a storm or to reach a destination in a short period of time it’ll use more fuel than if travelling slowly.

-Fuel is one of the biggest costs that a cruise line has so they are always keen to reduce this.
+Fuel is one of the biggest costs that a cruise line has, so they are always keen to reduce this.

 Cruise Ship Innovation

-This will allow the cruise lines to go longer between refuelling or simply allow the cruise ship to carry and use less fuel.
+This will allow the cruise lines to go longer between refuelling and simply allow the cruise ship to carry and use less fuel.

 Carbon Neutral Cruise Lines